hlucey/third-party/cis4-rmc-publish.md

 ## Next steps
-{: #next-steps}
+{: #release}

 Now that you have a functional service in the catalog, you can build a Demo and ask for approval to publicly release your service.
-See: [Step 6: Publicly release your service](/docs/third-party/cis6-ga.html).
+See: [Step 6: Publicly release your service](/docs/third-party?topic=third-party-public-releasing#public-releasing).